-To understand what is meant by describing a Master Data Management (MDM) solution as the single source of truth, it’s probably easier to start by looking at the multiple sources of truth that many businesses currently try (and struggle) to manage – namely Supply Chain Management (SCM), Enterprise Resource Planning (ERP) and Customer Relationship Management (CRM).
+To understand what we mean when we talk about using a Master Data Management (MDM) solution as your single source of truth, it’s probably easier to start by looking at the multiple sources of truth that many businesses currently try (and struggle) to manage – namely Supply Chain Management (SCM), Enterprise Resource Planning (ERP) and Customer Relationship Management (CRM).

-Multiple sources of truth creates a lack of clarity
+Multiple sources of truth lead to a lack of clarity

-Why you need a Master Data Management solution
+Why you need a Master Data Management (MDM) solution

-The reason why you should look to do this is because, as alluded to earlier, Supplier Master Data Management (SMDM) allows you to move towards establishing a single source of truth, rather than multiple.
-What does that actually mean in practice?
+A Supplier Master Data Management (SMDM) platform allows you to move towards establishing a single source of truth, rather than trying to manage multiple.
+But what does that actually mean in practice?

 Moving towards Data Nirvana

-Once you have gone through these steps you’ll be in a stronger position, and better able to measure and control your quality of data.
+Once you have gone through this process you’ll be in a stronger position, and better able to measure and control the quality of your data.

 The next step to take in your journey towards data management nirvana is to go beyond just looking at the flows of supplier data within your organisation, but to also explore how you can work more effectively with your third-party data providers and business partners.

 If you’re interested in finding out more about how you can reach the state of Data Nirvana, you’re in luck.
 We have a detailed report on this very subject, which you can access here!